swarajbachu/resubs/README.md

    ```

 3. Set up Cloudflare:
-   - Run `wrangler whoami` to ensure you're logged into your Cloudflare account
+   - Run `pnpx wrangler whoami` to ensure you're logged into your Cloudflare account
    - Create a new Cloudflare Pages project
    - Create a new D1 database for your project